Background pattern

 Store between 2°C and 8°C.

-Flixabi can be stored at a maximum temperature of 25°C for a single period not exceeding 6months, but not exceeding the original expiry date.
-The new expiry date should be written on the box.
-Once removed from refrigeration, Flixabi should not be returned to the refrigerator.
+Flixabi can be stored at a maximum temperature of 25°C for a single period not exceeding 6 months, but not beyond the original expiry date.
+The new expiry date must be written on the carton.
+Once removed from refrigeration, Flixabi must not be returned to the refrigerator.

 Instructions for use and handling – reconstitution, dilution and administration